Miguel619/Wall-Builder/README.md

 ## Instructions for running Wall Builder

-1. Download the latest version of Unity 2020.3 or later.
+1. Clone the latest version of the github repo.

 2. Open Unity, and load the project at the root of the *Wall-Builder* repository.

 3. Open the WallBuilder scene.

-4. Instructions for use coming soon.
+4. Build the App onto Xcode and Run application.

 ## Wall Build